A Current Perspective on Encryption Algorithms

 Its time to stop arguing about the politics, and do it!
 As well,

 suitable laws which recognise the validity of digital signatures

 is required to provide business with legal guarantees for their use.

 Lastly, to improve security, good, strong, encryption is needed now

 in many products, particularly those involving network communications.

 With the development of new algorithms, and their public evaluation,

-this should be easier than ever before, if only people will address
+this should be easier than ever before, if only governments will address

 This paper presents a brief survey of block ciphers, their past,